ianallannz/vote/about.md

 Born and raised here by proud parents Derek and Moira-Jean, I'm rooted in compassion, sacrifice, and hard work.

-If watching how my dad ran J.S.
-Allan's didn't instil it, maybe it was us doing things that needed doing for others; from stocking 'copters in Bola, stacking wood, reflecting in church, to fixing over replacing.
+If watching my father run J.S.
+Allan's didn't instil it, maybe it was us just doing things that needed doing for others; from stocking 'copters during Bola, stacking wood, reflecting in church, fixing instead of replacing, to representing ol' Poverty Bay.

-### Heart on sleeve, head screwed on
+### Fairness, care, high expectations

-My early working years were alongside teachers, shaping my politics for fairness, care, and high expectations.
+After a bloody hard degree in computing and mathematical science, my early working years were alongside teachers, shaping my politics for fairness, care, and high expectations.

 Then a long intense private-sector career developed, solving hard problems in tough corners of the world with loyalty, strategic thinking, and commercial acumen.